 - Priority access ticket to Grevin Wax Museum in Paris

-- Skip-the-line at the ticket desk to avoid long waits outside the museum
+- Step inside the pre-paid ticket entrance to avoid long museum lines

 - Admire more than 300 wax figures in scenes from historic Parisian life